KopiousKarp/code_notebooks/README.md

 - [Contributing](#contributing)
 - [License](#license)

 ## Installation

-I will add a script to create a python environemnt and an R environment at some point soon
+I will add a script to create a python environment and an R environment at some point soon
 #### Building the python environment
 Run these commands
 ```bash